MVSLIDE

 Light microscopic imaging of neuroanatomic slides not only requires high quality images, but frequently also involves large format slides or particularly thick specimens.
-As the Microvisioneer manualWSI whole slide imaging technology preserves the optical quality and the flexibility of the microscope, it is ideally suited for the acquisition of neuroanatomic digital images.
+As the Microvisioneer mvSlide whole slide imaging technology preserves the optical quality and the flexibility of the microscope, it is ideally suited for the acquisition of neuroanatomic digital images.

-To assess the influence of laquinimod on remyelination on a molecular level, brain tissue sections were analyzed by immunohistochemistry after laquinimod treatment.
-Among others, anti-PLP staining, indicating the presence of myelin was conducted.
-Whole slide images were acquired with the Microvisioneer manualWSI scanning software and densitometric analyses of the intensity of the anti-PLP stainings were subsequently conducted.
+To assess the influence of laquinimod on remyelination on a molecular level, brain tissue sections were analyzed by immunohistochemistry following laquinimod treatment.
+Among others, anti-PLP staining was performed to indicate the presence of myelin.
+Whole slide images (WSI) were acquired using the mvSlide manual scanning software, and densitometric analyses of the intensity of the anti-PLP stainings were subsequently conducted in selected regions of interest (ROI).

 Below, representative whole slide images of anti-PLP stained brain sections are shown as examples.

-Zoom into representative images of anti-PLP-stained mouse brain sections!
+Representative images of anti-PLP-stained mouse brain sections

 Image gallery descriptions: